ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     "features": {
-        "chat_single": Whether this feature is enabled or not (BOOLEAN) *4, "chat_thread": Whether this feature is enabled or not (BOOLEAN) *4, "image_in_prompt": Whether this feature is enabled or not (BOOLEAN) *4, "create_image": Whether this feature is enabled or not (BOOLEAN) *4, "regenerate_button": Whether this feature is enabled or not (BOOLEAN),
+        "chat_single": Whether this feature is enabled or not (BOOLEAN) *4, "chat_thread": Whether this feature is enabled or not (BOOLEAN) *4, "assistants": Whether this feature is enabled or not (BOOLEAN) *4, "image_in_prompt": Whether this feature is enabled or not (BOOLEAN) *4, "create_image": Whether this feature is enabled or not (BOOLEAN) *4, "regenerate_button": Whether this feature is enabled or not (BOOLEAN),